Hope for the Loneliness of Cancer

 Are they not in Your book?”5

 Indeed, he knows your pain, he knows every tear.
-He’s not trying to “fix” you, but just to be there with you.
+He’s not trying to “fix” you, but be there with you.

 In fact, he’s been there all along.